simeononsecurity/simeononsecurity.ch/content/articles/nas-os-comparison-best-storage-solution/index.en.md

 **Unraid** differentiates itself from traditional NAS OS options by offering unparalleled **flexibility** and **data redundancy**.
 Unlike other systems that typically require identical drives, Unraid allows users to use various drive sizes and even different types.
 This feature is particularly beneficial for users on a budget or those looking to upgrade over time.
 Unraid's **data parity protection** ensures data remains safe even if a drive fails.

 With Unraid's unique approach to storage, users can create a **fault-tolerant** NAS by mixing different drive capacities and manufacturers.
-For instance, they can use a combination of large-capacity drives and older drives to optimize storage utilization without sacrificing data integrity.
+For instance, they can use a combination of large-capacity drives and older drives to optimize storage use without sacrificing data integrity.

 Unraid's **data parity protection** employs a **redundancy** technique known as **parity data**, which acts as a safeguard against data loss.
 If a drive fails, the system can rebuild the lost data using the **parity data** stored on other drives, ensuring the availability of critical information.